cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 It's not inherently harder to be a tech lead while remote or on a distributed team – it's more deliberate.

 I [tweeted] this sentiment recently along with the concept of _durable communication_.
-That phrase is inspired by data storage which is typical grouped into two categories: durable and ephemeral.
+That phrase is inspired by data storage which is typically grouped into two categories: durable and ephemeral.
 I often hear people say it's harder to work remotely, and very hard to be in a leadership position remotely.
 It's said as common sense, an obvious truth.
 I think that's a cop out.
 I don't buy it for a second.

 _**Before we continue:** This post is about being a remote worker or working on a distributed team.
 I am convinced this is the path software organizations are rightly headed, and I'm determined to help you get there.
 If your organization has no remote workers, by choice or otherwise, or if you think remote work or remote leadership is out of the question this post may not be for you.
 That's cool.
 On the other hand, maybe it'll give you the tools, vocabulary, and confidence to give it a shot.
 Either way I look forward to hearing about it._